fs-webdev/polymer/README.md

   <familysearch-component boolean-attr></familysearch-component>
   ```

-  - Boolean attributes should not prefix the name with words like "is", "show", or "has" as you would in Javascript.
+  - Boolean attributes should not prefix the name with words like "is", "show", or "has" as you would in JavaScript.

   > Why?
-Conforms to navive DOM attribute property names (e.g. `hidden`, `disabled`).
+Conforms to native DOM attribute property names (e.g. `hidden`, `disabled`).

   ```html
   <!-- bad -->